mdeniz/marcus_bikes/README.md

 #### Cart domain

 This domain comprises all the concepts related to the shopping cart.
-Cart and cart items are the main entities we can find here:
+Cart and Cart Item are the main entities we can find here:

 ![Shopping Cart ER Diagram](doc/assets/shopping_cart.png)

-Here you have a specification of the entities for shopping cart:
+Here you have a specification of the entities for the shopping cart domain:

 * **Cart**